The-Politico/generator-politico-django/docs/using.rst

 Concepts
 --------

 The generator builds the structure for a lightweight application that will compile your static assets using Webpack.
-It uses `Gulp <https://gulpjs.com/>`_ to run the tasks needed to develop and build your scripts for production.

-In development, the app will use a tiny `Express <https://expressjs.com/>`_ server to proxy Django's development server, serve your static files and push changes to your browser using `Hot Module Replacement <https://webpack.github.io/docs/hot-module-replacement.html>`_.
+In development, the app will proxy Django's development server, serve your static files and push changes to your browser using `Hot Module Replacement <https://webpack.github.io/docs/hot-module-replacement.html>`_.

 After you're done developing, the app will build your static assets, which will minify scripts and styles and move them to the normal static directory of your app, i.e., :code:`js/` and :code:`css/` directories.

 .. warning::

-  This app presumes your static directory is structured in the standard Django way.
+  This app presumes your static directory is structured in the `standard Django way using namespacing <https://docs.djangoproject.com/en/dev/intro/tutorial06/#customize-your-app-s-look-and-feel>`_.
 For example: :code:`<your app>/static/<your app>/js/`

 Setup
 -----